 Project Resources & Readiness (up to 30 points)

 Applicants must demonstrate the ability to obtain widespread and diverse match contributions of cash, volunteer labor, donated professional services, and donated materials as indicators of community support.
-Community groups must show that they can raise their matching funds and have the project started within 12 months.
+Community groups must show that they can raise their matching funds within 12 months.
 They must also show a project timeline.
 Proposals that demonstrate a maintenance assistance plan will receive higher consideration.

 Outcomes (up to 10 points)

-Applicants must identify how they will measure project success with specific outcomes, both tangible and/or intangible results.
+Applicants should provide goals and objectives must identify how they will measure project success with specific outcomes, both tangible and/or intangible results.

-Awards will not be made to duplicate an existing public or private program, support programs or services, supplement existing projects, pay for operating expenses not directly related to the awarded project, or to purchase land or buildings.
+- Awards will not be made to duplicate an existing public or private program, support programs or services, pay for operating expenses not directly related to the awarded project, or to purchase land or buildings.

 Cash donations can come from fundraising events, individuals, foundations, businesses, and/or community groups.
 Community groups may seek grants to fulfill their 50% portion of the project; however, these grants may not come from other City funded resources.
 If the organization seeks grants, they must provide grant documentation requirements for City staff review to ensure eligibility.

-count in-kind physical labor and professional services towards the match, but
+physical labor and professional services towards the match, but must be fully

-must be fully explain their strategy in the proposal.
-In-Kind
+explain their strategy in the proposal.
+In-Kind professional services

 All donated materials and supplies are valued at their retail prices.
 Donors of the materials and supplies must provide documentation on their letterhead of the value of the match.